Roman Catholic

 In 1916‐1918, during World War I, drafted into German army as the chaplain of 7th Reserve Infantry Regiment (serving in Poznań hospitals).

-After German and Russian invasion of Poland in 09.1939 and start of the World War II member of clandestine resistance Polish National Party (1939‐1941) and its National Fighting Organisation NOB arm.
+After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, member of clandestine resistance Polish National Party (1939‐1941) and chaplain and advisor of its National Combat Organization NOB arm, established on 16.11.1939 Poznań.

-For membership of „illegal” Polish National Party and for reading and distribution of illegal clandestine leaflets sentenced on 14.05.1942 in Zwickau, by German Oberlandsgericht court (sitting in Zwickau) to 5 years in penal camps.
+Accused of membership of „illegal” Polish National Party and of reading and distribution of illegal clandestine leaflets sentenced on 14.05.1942 in Zwickau, by German Germ.
+Oberlandsgericht (Eng.
+Higher Provincial Court) of Poznań — at an away session in Zwickau — to 5 years in penal camps.

 Finally on 11.12.1942 transported to KL Gusen I concentration camp — part of KL Mauthausen‐Gusen concentration camps' complex — where slaved in quarries and where perished.